 - Employee training – relevant staff are trained in Safeguarding which includes identification of modern slavery whilst carrying out their roles.

 - Applicants - Our process to sign up new tenants is set up so that we undertake a robust process to ensure that they are who they say they are, which includes background and identification checks.
 If applicable, references are sought.

 - Tenants - We undertake two visits during the first year of a tenancy to ensure that we know the tenants in our properties.
 Housing staff manage any mutual exchanges with our properties.
 We always investigate any allegations from residents or the wider community regarding potential tenancy fraud or unusual circumstances/activity.

-- Intelligence – We are also getting to know the tenants in our properties better by identifying tenants who we have not had recent contact with by visiting the property and having a ‘Tai Tarian conversation’; which involves finding out about our tenants circumstances and checking if we can be of assistance or signposting to a relevant organisation who can be.
+- Intelligence – Over the last 12 months we have focused on getting to know the tenants in our properties better by identifying tenants who we have not had recent contact with by visiting the property and having a ‘Tai Tarian conversation’; which involves finding out about our tenants circumstances and checking if we can be of assistance or signposting to a relevant organisation.

 This statement has been reviewed by the Chief Executive and approved by Tai Tarian’s Board on 24th June 2021.
 It will be reviewed and updated as necessary annually.